eyancey/Getting-and-Cleaning-Data-Course-Project/README.md

 ```{r}
 extractedData$Activity <- as.factor(extractedData$Activity)
 ```
-##Part 4 - Appropriately labels the data set with descriptive variable names
+##Step 4 - Appropriately labels the data set with descriptive variable names
 Here are the names of the variables in `extractedData`
 ```{r}
 names(extractedData)